ztrehagem/vue-modal/README.md

 }
 ```

-The `Modal` and `ModalBackdrop` components can be replaced your component.
+The `VueModal`, `VueModalBackdrop` and components can be replaced your component.
 In that case, please reference implementation of default components.

 WIP